 - Helmets are designed to be very warm so as to protect the rider’s head from the cold.
 They often come equipped with integrated earmuffs to protect the rider’s ears as well.

 - Vents encourage airflow helping the rider’s head to regulate temperature.

-- Goggle mounts help keep the rider’s ski googles from falling off the helmet.
+- Goggle mounts help keep the rider’s ski goggles from falling off the helmet.

-- Built-in headphones allow the rider to listen to their favourite tracks while carving lines in the snow down the mountain.
+- Built-in headphones allow the rider to listen to their favourite tracks while carving lines in the snow.

 - With the boom in popularity of personal video recording systems such as GoPros, many helmets come standard equipped with camera mounts so you can show your friends your run later.

 Snow helmets are constructed from a number of different materials.
 The outer shell is usually made from a hard plastic or resin composite material to protect against impact with hard objects.
 This also allows snow or rain to run off keeping the interior of the helmet and the rider’s head dry.

 The interior section of the helmet is usually made from layers of hard polystyrene and foam that absorb the force of impact, help the helmet meld to the shape of the user’s head and keep them warm.

 While it is certainly agreed upon by most scientists that wearing a helmet reduces the risk of head injury to a skier or boarder, it is still uncertain as to whether they can reliably prevent injury at very high speeds.
 Statistics seem to suggest that wearing a helmet will not necessarily prevent injury or death if the rider is travelling faster than the speed at which that helmet is designed to endure.